 17. Work process

 Without work-life balance, even the most enthusiastic employees are at risk of burnout.
-A sustainable level of work-life balance, supported by a company culture that honours people’s lives inside and outside work, is crucial for employee engagement over the long-term.
+A sustainable level of work-life balance, supported by a company culture that honors people’s lives inside and outside work, is crucial for employee engagement over the long-term.

 Transparency matters.
 Employees need to know what is expected of them in their role and what they will be held accountable for.
 Feedback and conversations about performance with managers help make sure this happens.